Crosshairs532/clicky_client/README.md

 ## Project Description

 This e-commerce site allows users to browse, view, and purchase mechanical keyboards.
-It includes easy product browsing, detailed product pages, a smooth cart system, and a powerful admin dashboard for managing products.
-Additional features include a customizable user interface, secure payment integration, and user-friendly navigation.
+It includes easy product browsing, detailed product pages, a smooth cart system, and a powerful dashboard for managing products.
+Additionally there is a payment system.

 ## Features